Skip to main content

 Version: Python

 This guide will show you how to create a time table.
-A time table is a special type of table that adds new rows at a regular, user-defined interval.
+A time table is a ticking, in-memory table that adds new rows at a regular, user-defined interval.
 Its sole column is a timestamp column.

 Duration strings are formatted as "PTnHnMnS", where: